aecsocket/aeronet/README.md

 A *light-as-air* client/server networking library with first-class support for Bevy, providing a consistent API which can be implemented by different transport mechanisms.

+# Goals

+This crate aims to be:
+* Generic over as many transports as possible
+  * You should be able to plug nearly anything in as the underlying transport layer, and have things work
+* A near-zero-cost abstraction
+  * You should only pay for what you use, so if the underlying protocol already implements a feature such as fragmentation, this crate won't re-implement it on top
+* Integrated with Bevy
+  * Built with apps and games in mind, the abstractions chosen closely suit Bevy's app model, and likely other frameworks

+This crate does not aim to be:
+* A high-level app networking library, featuring replication, rollback, etc.
+  * This crate only concerns the transport of data payloads, not what the payloads actualy contain

 # Architecture

 ## Lanes